Silja Walter

-Silja Walter (23 April 1919 – 31 January 2011) was a Swiss author and Benedictine nun in the Fahr Abbey in Switzerland.
-Born as Cécile Walter in Rickenbach, Solothurn, in Switzerland, at the age of 30 she became a nun: her religious name was Maria Hedwig (OSB).
-Her brother, Otto F. Walter, was also a popular Swiss author.
+Silja Walter (born Cécile Walter; 23 April 1919 – 31 January 2011) was a Swiss author and Benedictine nun in the Fahr Abbey.
+At age 30 she became a nun; her religious name was Maria Hedwig (OSB).
+Her brother, Otto F. Walter, was also an author.

 Biography

 Cécile "Silja" Walter's father Otto was the founder of the Walter Verlag publishing house, writer and member of the Swiss National Council, her mother, Maria Anna Cäcilia Walter-Glutz, wrote lyrics for domestic use.
 Silja was the second oldest of eight daughters, her only brother was the writer Otto F. Walter (1928–1994).
 Silja Walter studied five years at a teachers' training college and began her studies of literature at the University of Fribourg.
 Due to a life-threatening lung disease, she had to break.
 In 1944 her first poetry collection "Die ersten Gedichte" was published; as relatively popular author, in 1948 she joined the Benedictine convent of Fahr Abbey.